uelkariuki/alx-low_level_programming/README.md

 4. 0x03.
 C - Debugging
 5. 0x04.
 C - More functions, more nested loops
 6. 0x05.
 C - Pointers, arrays and strings
+7. 0x06.
+C - More pointers, arrays and strings